 - (A) A site plan which: - (i) includes a unit and building type table matrix that is consistent with the Rent Schedule and Building/Unit Configuration forms provided in the Application; - (ii) identifies all residential and common buildings; - (iii) clearly delineates the flood plain boundary lines and shows all easements; - (iv) if applicable, indicates possible placement of detention/retention pond(s); and - (v) indicates the location of the parking spaces; - (B) Building floor plans must be submitted for each building type.
 Applications for Rehabilitation (excluding Reconstruction) are not required to submit building floor plans unless the floor plan changes.
 Applications for Adaptive Reuse are only required to include building plans delineating each Unit by number and type.
 Building floor plans must include square footage calculations for balconies, breezeways, corridors and any other areas not included in net rentable area; - (C) Unit floor plans for each type of Unit must be included in the Application and must include the square footage for each type of Unit.
-Applications for Adaptive Reuse are only required to include Unit floor plans for each distinct typical Unit type such as one-bedroom, two-bedroom and for all Unit types that vary in Net Rentable Area by 10 percent from the typical Unit; and - (D) Elevations must be submitted for each side of each building type (or include a statement that all other sides are of similar composition as the front) and include a percentage estimate of the exterior composition and proposed roof pitch.
+Applications for Adaptive Reuse are only required to include Unit floor plans for each distinct typical Unit type such as one-bedroom, two-bedroom and for all Unit types that vary in Net Rentable Area by 10 percent from the typical Unit; and - (D) Elevations must be submitted for each building type and include a percentage estimate of the exterior composition and proposed roof pitch.
 Applications for Rehabilitation and Adaptive Reuse may submit photographs if the Unit configurations are not being altered and post-renovation drawings must be submitted if Unit configurations are proposed to be altered.